ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    batch.

-    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectReq message from the Collector; the Helper considers a batch to be collected once it has responded to an AggregateShareReq message from the Leader.
+    * Implementation note: The Leader considers a batch to be collected once it has completed a collection job for a CollectionReq message from the Collector; the Helper considers a batch to be collected once it has responded to an AggregateShareReq message from the Leader.
 A batches is determined by query ({{query}}) conveyed in these messages.
 Queries must